deriveitCreator/desktopBuddy/README.md

 ### Updates

+update 1.7:
+- Image is small enough so it doesn't overflow when it's diagonal.
+- <u>Bug Fix:</u> Some images did not show up in the icon.
+This is fixed now.

 update 1.6:
  - <u>Bug Fix:</u> Some images showed a black color in their padding when "squarified".
 This is fixed now.